hyling/kean.github.io/_posts/2017-11-10-codable-tips-and-tricks.markdown

 In the real world though things get very *complicated* very *quickly*.
 Trying to build a fault tolerant system which deals with all the quirks of the external JSON and models all the product requirements is a challenge.

-One of the major downsides of `Codable` is that as soon a you need custom decoding logic - even for a single key - you have to provide custom everything: manually define all the *coding keys*, and implementing an entire `init(from decoder: Decoder) throws` initializer by hand.
+One of the major downsides of `Codable` is that as soon as you need custom decoding logic - even for a single key - you have to provide custom everything: manually define all the *coding keys*, and implementing an entire `init(from decoder: Decoder) throws` initializer by hand.
 This isn't ideal.
 But it is at least as good (or bad) as third-party JSON libraries in Swift.
 Having one built into the standard library is definitely a win.

 So if you'd like to start using `Codable` in your app (and you are already familiar with all the basics) here are some tips and tricks that you may find helpful: